 Board a motorized canoe to take you deep into the Chagres rainforest to an Embera Drua community.
 The park’s protected waters supply nearly 80% of Panama City’s drinking water.
 The canoe takes you to an Embera settlement.
 Let these intriguing and inviting people introduce you to their culture as they share their knowledge of botany, craftsmanship, and traditional music and dance.
 Try Embera’s traditional body painting that colors the skin with the purplish juice from a jagua fruit.
 Enjoy lunch with the Embera community.
 Spend the rest of the afternoon with a guided tour of the tropical park.

 San Blas consists of over 360 islands off the Caribbean Coast of Panama, only 60 of which are inhabited.
 The islands are virtually self-governed by the local Kuna people.
-These friendly people are strong in tradition and their beliefs, devoting themselves to preserving their heritage, and tranquil, colorful environment.
-Today you'll take an early flight from Panama City to the Achutupu Airstrip on the San Blas.
-Meet your local guide, and travel by boat across the calm lagoon waters to the Dolphin Lodge.
+These friendly people are strong in tradition and their beliefs, devoting themselves to preserving their heritage and tranquil, colorful environment.
+Today take an early flight from Panama City to the Achutupu Airstrip on the San Blas.
+Meet your local guide and travel by boat across the calm lagoon waters to the Dolphin Lodge.
 Spend some time unwinding with a stroll through the private island.
 Lunch and dinner feature delicious dishes of the day's catch.
 As you turn in, let the warm Caribbean breeze and the quiet lapping waves put your senses at peace.

 Your snorkeling tour begins at Dolphin Lagoon, which is an important feeding area for bottle-nosed dolphins.
 Then onto Coral Caye and Red Frog beach.
-Enjoy a relaxing swim, or lounge, on the beach before heading to the popular Hospital Point for more snorkeling.
-Tonight, enjoy the laid back night life of Bocas town.
+Enjoy a relaxing swim, or lounge on the beach before heading to the popular Hospital Point for more snorkeling.
+Tonight, enjoy the laid-back nightlife of Bocas town.

 Enjoy this day free to arrange other activities locally.
-You can arrange to go snorkeling at some other sites in the Archipelago, arrange to go kayaking, or go hiking on the mainland.
+You can arrange to go snorkeling at some other sites in the Archipelago, go kayaking, or go hiking on the mainland.
 The day is free to do as you like!

 This morning take a taxi back to the airstrip for your short flight over vast jungles back to Panama City.
-The rest of the day is free for you to enjoy Panama City for your last night in the country.
+The rest of the day is free for you to enjoy Panama City during your last night in the country.

 $1,280 - $1,500 single supplement